kryptco/www/static/src/docs/_posts/2017-08-21-upload-your-ssh-publickey.md

 In some cases, like Heroku, `kr` uses your local credentials to add your public key.
 In most other cases (like GitHub or DigitalOcean), `kr` will copy your public key to the clipboard and open your web browser to the right settings page for the service (like [https://github.com/settings/keys](https://github.com/settings/keys)) so you can paste your public key to save it to your account.

 ## Servers
-To use Kryptonite with any SSH server that's already running, you'll need to add your Kryptonite public key to the `~/.ssh/authorized_keys` file on that server.
+To use Krypton with any SSH server that's already running, you'll need to add your Krypton public key to the `~/.ssh/authorized_keys` file on that server.
 The `kr add` command makes this easy.

 ```bash
 $ kr add <user>@<server>